SB 326 Balcony Inspection Huntington Beach: Don’t Miss the Deadline

 — Brandon Austin, Google

-The Checklist I Give My Clients
+SB 326 Balcony Inspection Huntington Beach: The Checklist I Give Clients

-1. Confirm HOA Status — Ask your HOA board directly whether the SB 326 inspection has been scheduled or completed.
+- Confirm HOA Status — Ask your HOA board directly whether the SB 326 inspection has been scheduled or completed.

-2. Request the Report — Completed inspection reports must be shared with owners and prospective buyers upon request.
+- Request the Report — Completed inspection reports must be shared with owners and prospective buyers upon request.

-3. Review Repair Timelines — If deficiencies were found, ask the board for a written remediation plan and funding source.
+- Review Repair Timelines — If deficiencies were found, ask the board for a written remediation plan and funding source.

-4. Update Your Disclosures — Sellers must disclose known material defects, including any flagged elevated elements, to prospective buyers.
+- Update Your Disclosures — Sellers must disclose known material defects, including any flagged elevated elements, to prospective buyers.

-5. Factor Costs Into Pricing — Pending special assessments tied to balcony repairs can affect your list price and buyer negotiations.
+- Factor Costs Into Pricing — Pending special assessments tied to balcony repairs can affect your list price and buyer negotiations.

 “My boyfriend and I had the pleasure of working with Gantry to purchase our first home.
 From the very beginning he had our best interest at heart.
 He quickly had a list of properties for us to browse through based on what we were looking for and what we could afford.
 Soon after he made himself available for a buyers tour in which we found the home we loved.
 Gantry was always quick in response to any questions we had and steered us in the right direction to make the best decisions.
 We never once had a doubt working with him and he kept us at ease during a process that most would deem stressful.
 I am so thankful we had Gantry in our corner and I highly recommend working with him!
 Thank you again Gantry!”